-Speaking of time.
-I believe that the reason most of us don’t accomplish our goals is because we don’t understand how much time it requires to pursue a new goal.
-We set goals or make resolutions because we know it’s a good idea but we don’t take it to the next step which is figuring out how and when those goals will be accomplished.
+Speaking of time… I believe most of us don’t accomplish our goals because we don’t understand how much time it takes to pursue a new goal.
+We set goals or make resolutions because we know it’s a good idea, but we don’t take it to the next step, which is figuring out how and when to accomplish those goals.

 I would advise actually calculating how much time each week you will need to pursue your goal.
-For example, if your goal is to save time looking for things by having your home more organized, you’ll want to make a list of all the areas of your home that you need to work on.
+For example, if your goal is to organize your home to save time looking for things, you should create a list of the areas of your home that you need to work on.
 Next, estimate how long it will take to organize each area.
-A little piece of advice – add 50 percent to whatever time estimate you make.
+A little piece of advice – add 50% more time to your estimate.
 Organizing usually takes longer than you think it will.

 Sounds pretty simple so far, right?
 Now comes the hard part.
-Book any meetings, appointments, family activities, etc. that you have already agreed to in your calendar.
+Book any meetings, appointments, family activities, etc., that you have already agreed to in your calendar.
 Block off all the time you spend at work as unavailable.
-And remember you may need time for mundane things like cooking, laundry and housework.
+And remember, you’ll need time for mundane things like cooking, laundry and housework.
 And then you should really sleep at least seven hours.

-Now you must find a space in your schedule where you have two or preferably three hours of time all at once.
+Now, you must find a space in your schedule where you have two or preferably three hours all at once.
 You won’t make much progress on any organizing project if you don’t devote at least this much time to it each week in one block of time.
-I’ve done this exercise with clients only to have them realize that they don’t have any open space to pursue their goal.
-No wonder they’ve never successfully gotten organized!
+I’ve done this exercise with clients only to have them realize that they don’t have any open space to pursue their goals.
+It’s no wonder they’ve had trouble being successful with organizing their home!

-If this happens to you, you have two choices.
-Cross that goal off your list for now until you find the time or cancel some of the things you are currently doing to make the time.
+If this happens to you, you have two choices to achieve your goals.
+Either postpone your goal until you find the time or cancel some of the things you are currently doing to make time.
 I know it won’t be easy, but if you want it badly enough, you’ll find a way.